 Now write a review of the play.
-Use this outline to write your review.
+Use this outline

-What the play is about: The actors: Were they believable?
+to plan your writing • Write a rough draft • Ask a friend to edit to write your review. the draft • Revise your text and make the necessary corrections What the play is about: • Then write it neatly in your book.
+The actors: Were they believable?
 Did they speak clearly and loudly enough?
 Did their gestures and body movement tell you about the character?
 Who was particularly good and why?
 Language: Was the story clear?
 Did you understand what the characters were saying?
 Was the language use interesting?
 Did you want to listen to the actors?
 Why you should/should not see this play: